ErikDono/Read_Me_Gen/README.md

       I would also like to make the applciation take in multiple names for contributors.
 I think it would be a forEach... but i am unsure.

+      I would also like to make a functionable html modlue that will create an hmtl page with the ReadMe's info, so that you can edit it.

 ## Git Hub Info:
 ### Name